-Uncertain Futures is an interdisciplinary conference hosted by OCAD University and the Canadian Association for American Studies.
-It will take place at OCAD University, in downtown Toronto, from October 27th to 29th, 2017.
-Uncertain Futures is being organized by Ross Daniel Bullen and Mary Eileen Wennekers.
+Uncertain Futures was an interdisciplinary conference hosted by OCAD University and the Canadian Association for American Studies.
+It took place at OCAD University, in downtown Toronto, from October 27th to 29th, 2017.
+Uncertain Futures was organized by Ross Daniel Bullen and Mary Eileen Wennekers.

 In her introduction to The Left Hand of Darkness, Ursula K. Le Guin writes that “the future, in fiction, is a metaphor.”
 In uncertain times, we look to the future as a blank screen for projecting our anxieties about the fraught present and unresolved past.
 Our fantasies about the future reveal the ideological constructs of our contemporary moment.
 “Science fiction is not predictive,” Le Guin writes.
 “It is descriptive.”